MobleyLab/DEL_analysis/data_preparation/README.md

 - `clean.py`: script to clean data and output datasets necessary for further analysis

 ### output
-- `total_compounds.csv.zip`: zipped file of all cleaned DEL compounds
+- `total_compounds.csv`: file of all cleaned DEL compounds
 - `bb{1..3}_list.csv`: files containing SMILES of all unique building blocks for each library position

 ## Procedure